Tasmanian Devil Facts

 First of all, as the name implies, the remarkable Tasmanian Devil remains indigenous to the island of Tasmania.
 Though once present on the mainland of Australia, this now serves as home to all but a handful of individuals in the wild.
 The only others exist on a tiny island joined to it at high tide.

-Within that limited range, however, it remains highly adaptable.
-As a result, it inhabits every type of habitat present on the island.
+In addition, within that tragically limited range, however, the mammal proves itself to be highly adaptable.
+As a result, it presently inhabits every type of habitat present on the island.
 This often even includes the outlying portions of urban areas.
 This, however, often proves to be to its detriment.

 This carnivore also evolved as both nocturnal and crepuscular in nature.
-Additionally, its prey sometimes includes animal as large as small kangaroos.
-But, it usually hunts smaller prey.
-Further, being opportunistic, it eats carrion more than it hunts.
+Additionally, the prey of the Tasmanian Devil sometimes includes animal as large as small kangaroos.
+But, it most commonly prefers to hunt smaller prey.
+Further, being opportunistic, it actually eats carrion more than it hunts.

 Finally, its reputation for aggressive behavior remains quite well deserved.
 That holds true due to the fact that, mainly living a solitary life, except for mating, males often fight savagely during encounters.
-Finally, even its mating habits have been referred to as…vigorous..
+Finally, even its mating habits have been referred to as extremely vigorous in nature.